qianqli/SARS-CoV-mutation-prediction/README.md

-# SARS-CoV-muutation-prediction
+# SARS-CoV-mutation-predictiork

-This repo is for the work in the science paper - "Predicting the mutational drivers of future SARS-CoV-2 variants of concern", for SARS mutation prediction.
-Here, I am trying to collect all the data and repeat the results, and then try to give further modification.
+This work focuses on the prediction of next "Omicron" based on the science paper: "Predicting the mutational drivers of future SARS-CoV-2 variants of concern".
+Here, I am trying to collect all the data and repeat the results, and then to give further modification.